andresf2448/andresf2448/README.md

 ********

 ## <a href="https://github.com/andresf2448/PI-Dogs" target="_blank">PI-Dogs</a>
-<p>Desarrollo de una SPA (Single Page Application) utilizando React para el Front End y Redux como state management.
-En los estilos se implementó CSS puro sin uso de librerías externas.
-La SPA consume datos de una API (The Dog API) a través de un Back End desarrollado en Node.JS utilizando Express, agregando nuevas funcionalidades a la API original.
-En el proyecto se pueden encontrar filtros (nombre, temperamentos, peso, nombre por orden alfabético, creados) y un formulario para la creación de nuevas razas de perros que se almacenan en una base de datos realizada con Sequelize y PostgreSQL.</p>
+<p>Development of a SPA (Single Page Application) using React for the Front End and Redux as state management.
+Pure CSS was implemented in the styles without the use of external libraries.
+The SPA consumes data from an API (The Dog API) through a Back End developed in Node.JS using Express, adding new functionalities to the original API.
+In the project you can find filters (name, temperaments, weight, name in alphabetical order, created) and a form for the creation of new dog breeds that are stored in a database made with Sequelize and PostgreSQL.</p>
 <div>
 <img align="left" src="https://user-images.githubusercontent.com/58791994/124400484-9c1a9800-dcd7-11eb-8acc-1091b8b6514a.png" alt="Principal" width="30%"/>
 <img align="center" src="https://user-images.githubusercontent.com/58791994/124400541-1cd99400-dcd8-11eb-81a8-1a930984a96e.png" alt="Home" width="30%"/>